computePods/interfaceGenerator/docs/Config.md

 ## Producing AJV/JavaScript classes

 To produce [AJV](https://ajv.js.org/guide/getting-started.html) parsing /
-validation / serialization code for use in JavaScript (either on the server or in the browser) add the following keys:
+validation / serialisation code for use in JavaScript (either on the server or in the browser) add the following keys:

 ```yaml